 How to clean the bridle

-To start with you need to take the bridle apart, don’t worry though it’s pretty straightforward to put back together but if you’re not sure how to does why not put colour coordinating string on various parts.
-For example for the buckles that fasten the cheek strap to the headband why not use one colour, where the throatlatch attaches use another colour and so on.
+To start with you need to take the bridle apart, don’t worry though it’s pretty straightforward to put back together but if you’re not sure how to does why not put color-coordinating string on various parts.
+For example for the buckles that fasten the cheek strap to the headband why not use one color, where the throatlatch attaches use another color, and so on.

 Now back to the bit, while you’ve been cleaning the rest of the bridle the bit has had plenty of time to soak, this will have removed a lot of the dried saliva from it.
 Before attaching it back to the bridle you should go over it with an old toothbrush to get rid of any stubborn bits that soaking didn’t remove.
 There’s a useful tip below involving toothpaste that you might find helpful too.